-32. Although the 2017 rule provides disability benefits to servicemembers, it does not provide other forms of compensation and it does not provide any compensation for non-servicemembers who were injured by the contaminated water at Camp Lejeune.

-33. In 2008, over a half century after the water at Camp Lejeune first became contaminated, the United States Navy began notifying affected individuals about "past water quality issues" at Camp Lejeune.
-In light of that disclosure, over four thousand veterans and other individuals filed administrative claims with the Navy seeking compensation for the injuries.

-34. A number of injured servicemembers and others whose administrative claims were denied brought suits against the United States in various federal district courts under the Federal Tort Claims Act ("FTCA"), 28 U.S.C. §§ 1346(b), 2671-2680.

-35. As a general matter, the complaints alleged that the government was negligent in its maintenance of the water supply system at Camp Lejeune and had failed to comply with its duty to warn servicemembers and others about their risk of developing cancer and other diseases and conditions from exposure to the water at Camp Lejeune.
+- 34. Although the 2017 rule provides disability benefits to servicemembers, it does not provide other forms of compensation and it does not provide any compensation for non-servicemembers who were injured by the contaminated water at Camp Lejeune. n 2008, over a half century after the water at Camp Lejeune first became contaminated, Congressional legislation required the United States Navy to begin notifying affected individuals about "past water quality issues" at Camp Lejeune.
+In light of that disclosure, over four thousand veterans and other individuals filed administrative claims with the Navy seeking compensation for the injuries. - 35.
+In a number of injured servicemembers and others whose administrative claims were denied brought suits against the United States in various federal district courts under the Federal Tort Claims Act ("FTCA"), 28 U.S.C. §§ 1346(b), 2671-2680. - 36.
+As a general matter, the complaints alleged that the government was negligent in its operation and maintenance of the water supply system at Camp Lejeune and had failed to comply with its duty to warn servicemembers and others about their risk of developing cancer and other diseases and conditions following their exposure to the water at Camp Lejeune.
 The complaints explained that the United States had a legal duty to ensure that the water supply was safe for drinking and other purposes, properly constructing wells, and ensuring that the wells could not be contaminated by the surrounding land.
-The complaints pointed to orders issued by the Department of Navy Bureau of Medicine and Surgery in 1972, known as "BUMEDS," that imposed a detailed set of requirements for ensuring water safety quality-orders that the United States had failed to follow.
+The complaints pointed to orders issued by the Department of Navy Bureau of Medicine and Surgery in 1972, the BUMEDS mentioned above, that imposed a detailed set of requirements to ensure water safety-orders that the United States failed to follow.

-36. The complaints further alleged that United States personnel had themselves caused or permitted large quantities of chlorinated solvents and other contaminants to be dumped or disposed of within Camp Lejeune without warning residents.
-The complaints also alleged that even after the United States knew or should have known that the water supply was dangerously contaminated, it failed to take the necessary steps to warn at-risk individuals and correct the problem.

-37. In 2011, the Camp Lejeune cases were consolidated in a Multi-District Litigation ("MDL") in the Northern District of Georgia (MDL No. 2218).

-38. On December 15, 2016, the District Court dismissed the claims on the basis of North Carolina's statute of repose without reaching the merits of the plaintiffs' negligence and duty-to-warn claims.
+- 37. The complaints further alleged that the United States and its agents had themselves caused, or permitted, large quantities of chlorinated solvents and other contaminants to be dumped or disposed of within Camp Lejeune without warning residents.
+The complaints also alleged that even after the United States knew or should have known that the water supply was dangerously contaminated, it failed to take the necessary steps to warn at-risk individuals and correct the problem. - 38.
+In 2011, the Camp Lejeune cases were consolidated in a Multi-District Litigation ("MDL") in the Northern District of Georgia (MDL No. 2218). - 39.
+On December 15, 2016, the District Court dismissed the claims on the basis of North Carolina's statute of repose without reaching the merits of the plaintiffs' negligence and duty-to-warn claims.
 See In re Camp Lejeune N.C.
 Water Contamination Litig., 263 F. Supp.
 3d 1318 (N.D.
 Ga.
 2016).

-39. On May 22, 2019, the U.S. Court of Appeals for the Eleventh Circuit affirmed the District Court's dismissal.
+Notably, the Navy had previously written an amicus brief, in support of a polluter, urging the United States Supreme Court to use the North Carolina statue of repose to dismiss a similar case thereby aiding in the creation of the precedent that the District Court followed. - 40.
+On May 22, 2019, the U.S. Court of Appeals for the Eleventh Circuit affirmed the District Court's dismissal.
 See In re Camp Lejeune, North Carolina Water Contamination Litig., 774 F. App'x 564 (11th Cir.
-2019).

-40. In the wake of the District Court's decision, the Navy elected to deny all of the thousands of pending claims seeking compensation for harms caused by the government's failure to ensure safe water at Camp Lejeune.
+2019). - 41.
+In the wake of the District Court's decision, the Navy elected to deny all of the thousands of pending claims seeking compensation for harms caused by the government's failure to ensure safe water at Camp Lejeune.
 The Navy took the position that it lacked the legal authority to pay the claims in light of the District Court's ruling.